 Different gaming mice have different weights: some are lighter and some are heavier.
 It is a matter of personal preference.

-Majority of the gaming mice available are designed for right-handed players only, but you can also buy gaming mice that are specifically designed for left-handed players.
+Majority of the gaming mice available are designed for right-handed players only, but you can also get a gaming mice that are specifically designed for left-handed players.
 Also, there are ambidextrous mouse designs that could support either left- or right-handed players at any time.
 Gaming mice are built to provide comfort.
 Mice built from different materials will provide different means of comfort.
-Not all, but a majority, of cheap gaming mice have a symmetrical design and are typically made with plastic or a hard material that drastically reduces comfort.
+Not all, but a majority of gaming mouse have symmetrical design and are typically made with plastic or a hard material that drastically reduces comfort.

 The difference between a gaming mouse and a regular mouse is mainly due to the buttons present.
 These programmable buttons are ofgreat use to almost every PC gamer, especially in competitive gaming, in which a split-second decision is crucial, which means the more buttons, the more efficient you are.